ShaneHower/ML_Video_Game_Data/README.md

 ('New', 0.00040730233964280922)
 ```
 ## Multi Label attempt
-Above was a single lable multi class attempt (Genre was the label, the classes were the 12 different genre names).
+Above was a single label multi class attempt (Genre was the label, the classes were the 12 different genre names).
 I then tried a multi label binary class strategy as a final attempt to increase the accuracy of the prediction.
 In order to do this I had to create a new column representing the name of each genre and assign a binary value (True or False) for each game.
 Here is an example data set that will demonstrate how this works.
 The original data frame will look like this:

 ![screen shot 2018-03-11 at 2 17 14 pm](https://user-images.githubusercontent.com/34482822/37256898-58f028fc-2537-11e8-9795-c86ae68c3589.png)